Rick Brattin: Abortion

+In Feb 2024, while debating an amendment to allow abortions for rape or incest, Brattin advocated that a rape victim be forced to carry the rapist's fetus to term.
+He indicated supporting the death penalty for rapists, and suggested that the resulting baby, "by God’s grace, may even be the greatest healing agent you need in which to recover from such an atrocity."

+Drones

+In 2025, Brattin sponsored legislation to ban law enforcement agencies from purchasing Chinese drones.
+Representatives from the Law Enforcement Drone Association and first responder groups opposed the bill.
+Testimonies ranged from suggestions that the bill serves lobbyists for American drone manufacturers, to detailed explanations on the security measures for drone operations.

 Education

 In 2013, Brattin sponsored legislation that would afford equal treatment in textbooks for intelligent design and evolution.

 In January 2017, Brattin proposed a bill to end tenure in public universities in Missouri.
 The bill would also "require public colleges to publish estimated costs of degrees, employment opportunities expected for graduates, average salaries of previous graduates, and a summary of the job market, among other things."